pubmukmuk/FamilyFoto/README.md

 # 📸 FamilyFoto CLI Toolkit

 **RELEASE NOTE** There are two important data files that should be created in the installation's data/ folder:
-    1. photos.db - sqlite3 database, running the code will initialize the required table
+   <br> 1. photos.db - sqlite3 database, running the code will initialize the required table, but the photos.db must first be created using >sqlite3 photos.db to create a new database.
+Note, DB Browser is useful to view the database.

-    2. streets.csv - a simple .csv to track streets used when using the application
+   <br> 2. streets.csv - a simple .csv to track streets used when using the application

-      "street","city_id","city","state","street_code"
+   <br>   "street","city_id","city","state","street_code"
-      Lakewood Lane,1840015962,Titusville,Florida,LAKETI
+    <br>  Lakewood Lane,1840015962,Titusville,Florida,LAKETI

 **FamilyFoto** is a modular, scriptable command-line pipeline for organizing, renaming, tagging, and archiving family photos and videos.
 It supports metadata extraction, GPS reverse geocoding, duplicate detection, and flexible folder structures — ideal for large-scale personal or historical media libraries.